A Call For Change

 it was unnecessary.
 It didn't have to happen.

-I don't think anyone, like you said, going to a school, going to a concert, going to a public event, going to a speaking, whatever, no one should have to worry about dying there.
+I don't think anyone, like you said, going to a school, going to a concert, going to a public event, going to a speaking and whatever, no one should have to worry about dying there.
+No.

 right that, by the way, was written when the average time to load a gun was you look it up.
 You know what I mean?
-Like, you had to take it, file it.
+Like, Like, you know, take it, file it.

 So, sorry, guys, if you're listening, like, what the